hongxinli/Dijit-Tree-CheckBox/Installation.md

 > The `/data` subdirectory holds demos using the deprecated dojo/data/ItemFile
 > stores and related models.
 The `/store` subdirectory holds demos using the
 > new cbtree/store Stores.

-#### /documentation
-> The /documentation directory holds all CheckBox Tree documentation related to
-> previous cbtree release.
-Starting with cbtree release v0.9.3-0 this wiki will
-> serves as the online documentation.
-Be adviced, these documents will be removed
-> in the future.

 ### /extensions
 > The /extensions directory holds the optional tree extensions.